 Things to do in Denali National Park

-Ride the Bus into the park – I recommend the transit bus, because you can get off and explore and it’s much less expensive.
+I recommend the transit bus, because you can get off and explore and it’s much less expensive.
 I know it sounds like a long day on a school bus, but the experience of getting into the park and seeing the incredible scenery and wildlife (even in bad weather!) is an unforgettable experience.
+This is one of the best day trip tours in Alaska.
 BRING YOUR OWN FOOD!

-Off Trail Hiking – Denali has very few developed trails, but you can try an off trail hike (make sure you have a paper map and know how to use it)!
+Denali has very few developed trails, but you can try an off trail hike (make sure you have a paper map and know how to use it)!
+The rangers offer regular hikes they lead in different parts of the park, which is a fantastic introduction to off trail hiking.
+Check in at the visitor center when you arrive to find out the options for the days you’re visiting.

-Savage River Loop Trail – a two mile flat loop from the Savage River Campground, this beautiful trail goes along the river and is a good place for solitude on an established trail
+Savage River Loop Trail – a two mile flat loop from the Savage River Campground, this beautiful trail goes along the river and is a good place for solitude on an established trail.
+You can also combine this with the Savage Alpine trail for some excellent views of Denali if she is “out”.

 Mt Healy Overlook Trail – a popular view hike, this one has the advantage of being at the entrance area so you don’t need to take the bus to get to it.
 It’s a steep climb for almost three miles with 1700 feet of elevation gain, leading to an incredible view.